tothakosF/tothakosF/README.md

 IT system operator
 ------------------

-I've been actively coding sice I was 12.
+I've been actively coding since I was 12.
 Started with scratch as a kid, then high schooI came around and I decided to apply for a prestigious school where I can code, learn about networks and use databases.
 All of that gave me the basics and started my journey in this world.

 * ✉️  You can contact me at [toth.akos.ferenc24725@gmail.com](mailto:toth.akos.ferenc24725@gmail.com)
 * 🧠  I'm learning cyber security and I can't wait to take my CompTIA Security+ exam